unclesp1d3r/CipherSwarmAgent/README.md

 The easiest way to configure the agent is by passing the required parameters as environment variables.
 The following are the available configuration options:

--   API_TOKEN: The API token for the CipherSwarm server.
+-   `API_TOKEN`: The API token for the CipherSwarm server.
 This token is provided when the agent is added in the CipherSwarm server.
--   API_URL: The URL of the CipherSwarm server.
+-   `API_URL`: The URL of the CipherSwarm server.
 This is the URL where the CipherSwarm server is running, e.g., <https://cipherswarm.example.com:3000>.

+Optional configuration options include:

+-   `DATA_PATH`: The path to the directory where the agent will store data, such as task files and results.
+By default, this is set to "data" in the current directory.
+-   `GPU_TEMP_THRESHOLD`: The temperature threshold for the GPU in degrees Celsius.
+If the GPU temperature exceeds this threshold, the agent will pause task execution until the temperature drops below the threshold.
+By default, this is set to 80 degrees Celsius.
+-   `ALWAYS_USE_NATIVE_HASHCAT`: If set to true, the agent will always use the native hashcat binary on the local system for task execution, even if a custom binary is provided in the web interface.
+By default, this is set to false.
+-   `SLEEP_ON_FAILURE`: A duration to sleep after a task failure.
+By default, this is set to 60 seconds.
+-   `FILES_PATH`: The path to the directory where the agent will store task files.
+By default, this is set to "files" in the data directory.
+These files include wordlists, rules, and masks.
+They can get pretty big, so make sure you have enough space.
+-   `EXTRA_DEBUGGING`: If set to true, the agent will print additional debugging information to the console.
+By default, this is set to false.
+-   `STATUS_TIMER`: The interval in seconds at which the agent will send status updates to the server.
+By default, this is set to 3 seconds.
+This can be increased to reduce the load on the server, but it will also reduce the responsiveness of the agent.

+Optional configuration options for using the ZAP feature with a shared directory:

+-   `WRITE_ZAPS_TO_FILE`: If set to true, the agent will write the zap output to a file in the zaps directory.
+By default, this is set to false.
+This is useful for debugging and sharing zap output with other clients via a shared directory.
+The server will still prompt the agent to download the zap output files, but this can be useful if you want to share the zap output with other clients.
+-   `ZAP_PATH`: The path to the directory where the agent will store the zap output files.
+By default, this is set to "zap" in the data directory.
+These files contain successful cracks and setting this is sometimes used to allow multiple clients to share cracks with each other via a shared directory, rather than the server.
+-   `RETAIN_ZAPS_ON_COMPLETION`: If set to true, the agent will retain the zap files after a task is completed.
+Otherwise, the contents of the zaps path is deleted on completion of each task.
+By default, this is set to false.

 The agent will automatically create a configuration file in the same directory as the agent (`cipherswarmagent.yaml`) with the provided configuration options, along with default options that can be modified as needed.